Crash and Burn (1990 film): Cast

+Reception

+The Evansville Courier & Press said it is "saddled with inane dialogue, wooden acting and a plot that is a textbook cliche."

 Release

 Crash and Burn was officially titled Robot Jox 2 in most European markets at the time of release, but renamed when re-released on DVD.
 Despite the title, same opening theme, and involvement of Charles Band, and reused cover art, the plots of Robot Jox 2: Crash and Burn and Robot Jox are completely unrelated.

 The film was released on DVD by Full Moon in 2000, but was discontinued for copyright reasons.
 The DVD contained a widescreen print of the film.
 The film was later released onto DVD again through the Charles Band DVD Collection, released in 2006.
 The boxset also contains Meridian: Kiss of the Beast, Doctor Mordrid, and Head of the Family.
 The film was again released on DVD by Shout!
 Factory on June 14, 2011, as a double feature DVD with Robot Wars.
+The film was released on Blu-ray for the first time on June 10, 2025.